Please register to be notified of any changes to this page. If a change occurs, you will receive an email to the address that you provide.

 6.1.
 High Availability and Failover.
 Every MongoDB Atlas Cluster is deployed as a self-healing replica set that provides automatic failover in the event of a failure.
 Replica set members are automatically provisioned by MongoDB Atlas across multiple availability zones within a region, providing resilience to localized site failures.
 All replica set members are full data-bearing nodes, ensuring majority writes in the event of single node failure and higher resilience during recovery.
 Concurrent writes across replica sets occur in real time.
 MongoDB Atlas also offers multi-region and multi-cloud deployment options.

 6.2.
 Backups.
 MongoDB Atlas offers Cloud Backups, which use the native snapshot functionality of your selected Cloud Provider to locally back up your Customer Data.
 You may enable Cloud Backups when you create or modify a MongoDB Atlas Cluster, and you have control over how often a Cloud Backup is captured and the length of time for which Cloud Backups are retained.
-Cloud Backup snapshots are stored with your selected Cloud Provider in the same region as your MongoDB Atlas Cluster.
+Cloud Backup snapshots are stored with your selected Cloud Provider in the primary region of your MongoDB Atlas Cluster.
 All Cloud Backups are encrypted at rest and you may choose to use self-managed keys with the WiredTiger Encrypted Storage Engine.
 You may also optionally enable Continuous Cloud Backups with point-in-time recovery stored on our encrypted S3 buckets.

 7. Incident Response and Communications.